JoshuaCachola/Already-Been-Done/documentation/feature-list/user-stories.md

 As a user
 I would like to know what the skating conditions are at the spot through reviews So that I could justify whether it is worth going to that spot

+As a user
+I would like to follow other skaters / skate spots / skate crews So that I could be updated with what they are doing or what tricks are being landed at that spot

+As a user
+I would like to see what events are going on (eg. Olympics, Street League, X-Games)
+So that I could see what tricks were done on what part of the park

+As a user
+I would like to tag my friends in my skate clips / photos So that I could give them recognition in my skate clip / photo